 Irrelevant information is another mistake to avoid because it does not add value to the essay and can cause it to exceed the word count.
 Strike a balance between depth and breadth of analysis and ensure that the essay provides enough detail to support your arguments without going off-topic.

 The Extended Essay can be a daunting task for any IB student.
 With so many criteria to meet and a strict word count limit, it’s easy to feel overwhelmed and lost in the process.
-But fear not!
-ExtendedEssayWriters.com is here to guide you through the journey and help you craft an essay that shines bright like a diamond.
+But lucky you!
+ExtendedEssayWriters.com is here to guide you through and help you craft an essay that shines bright like a diamond.

 Our team of writers is not only knowledgeable in the IB curriculum, but also passionate about helping students achieve their academic goals.
 We understand that every student is unique, and we work closely with you to tailor our services to fit your individual needs.
 So whether you need help brainstorming ideas, researching, or simply adhering to the word count guidelines, we’ve got you covered.

 You can also use our extended essay writers team’s services if you need assistance selecting a topic.
 Furthermore, we can also help you write your IB extended essay from scratch or edit your draft following the IB criteria.